adaltas/node-nikita/docs/content/metadata/retry.md

 ---
 title: Metadata "retry"
-redirects:
-- /options/retry/
 ---

 # Metadata "retry" (number|boolean, optional, 1)

-Setting the "retry" property provides control over how many time an action is re-scheduled on error before it is finally treated as a failure.
+Setting the "retry" metadata provides control over how many time an action is re-scheduled on error before it is finally treated as a failure.

-It is commonly used conjointly with the ["attempt" option](/metadata/attempt/) which provide an indicator over how many times an action was rescheduled.
+It is commonly used conjointly with the ["attempt" metadata](/metadata/attempt/) which provide an indicator over how many times an action was rescheduled.

 ## Usage